 As of June 2020, there were 525 recorded earthquakes in Colorado since 1973, a majority of which range 2 to 3.5 on the Richter scale.

-In 1973, John Arthur Love was given a position in Richard Nixon's administration, resulting in John David Vanderhoof ascending from the Lieutenant Governorship.
+When John Arthur Love was given a position in Richard Nixon's administration in 1973, John David Vanderhoof ascended from the Lieutenant Governorship.

-In 1975, when John David Vanderhoof left office, Colorado had its last native-born governor until 2007.
+In 1975 John David Vanderhoof left office; this marked the last time a native-born governor was in office in Colorado until 2007.

 In 1976, the Big Thompson River flooding occurred.

-In 1976, the Winter Olympics had been scheduled to be held in Colorado, however, funding was rejected by voters in 1972.
+The 1976 Winter Olympics were to be hosted in Colorado, however, the funding was rejected in 1972.

 In 1981, Rocky Mountain Chocolate Factory made its first candy in Durango, Colorado.